jselmani/Cyclops/docs/dev-journal.md

  * The ability to start the Unity VR simulation upon initializing the headset
  * Encapsulating all functionality into a DLL to ensure portability of the application

-The above functionality was ignored as there was not enough time to learn the Oculus SDK, Hardware Integration, Unity Game Engine, and the MFC framework (GUI) within the duration of the project.
-Also our client, Dr. Elliott Coleshill, emphasized that the above functionality was not required for his research.
-Therefore, the final product resulted in the following implementation:
+The final product resulted in the following implementation:
  * C++ Extractor Code that utilizes the Oculus SDK
  * MFC Graphical User Interface that allows users to interact with the Extractor Code
  * Local storage of Telemetry data and Configuration files